Adapt a battery-powered toy for a special child in your life. Here’s how to get started with choosing and hacking toys to be switch accessible.

 The South Carolina AT Program makes switches from discarded CDs, a wonderful way to recycle those outdated 30-day software trial discs!

 Switches may also be purchased for $15-$20 at Etsy from AffordableAdaptations.
 This Etsy vendor is additionally selling adapted toys!
-You can also browse a variety of switches to purchase from AbleNet (for $65 and up) or Enabling Devices.
+You can also browse a variety of switches to purchase from AbleNet (for $65 and up).
 Making a CD switch is the most affordable option.

 Instructions for making switches: